unrealcv/unrealcv/docs/basic/getting-started.md

 Install the plugin to UE4 editor, you can use the power of UE4 editor to modify the virtual world as you wish.

+The images for these two modes are shown below.

+TODO

 ## 1. Download a game binary

 This tutorial will use a game binary to demonstrate UnrealCV commands.
-If you are interested in using the plugin in UE4Editor or produce binaries, please finish this tutorial, then go to [Tutorial: Use Plugin](/plugin/usage.html).
+If you are interested in using the plugin in UE4Editor or produce binaries, please finish this tutorial, then go to [Plugin Mode - Usage](/plugin/usage.md).

-A list of games can be found in [Reference: Model Zoo](/reference/model_zoo.html).
+A list of games can be found in [Model Zoo](TODO).
 For this tutorial, please download [RealisticRendering](/reference/model_zoo.html#realistic_rendering).

 After unzip and run the binary, you are expected to see a screen like this.
-The game will be started in a window mode with resolution 640x480, you can change the resolution later.
+The game will be started in a window mode with resolution 640x480, you can change the resolution by changing the configuration file of UnrealCV, see [here](TODO).

 <center>
   <img alt="Startup Screenshot" src="../../images/rr_init.png" width="300px"/>